fbpx

 DIET | Omnivore – bugs, fruits, eggs, and vegetation

-• The owl monkey (also known as the “night monkey”) is a small nocturnal primate from South America.
+• The owl monkey (the “night monkey”) is a small nocturnal primate from South America.

 • They never stray far from their territories, claiming one or two trees as their territory and only leaving to eat.